amirf147/IoT_Mail_Detector/README.md

 # IoT_Mail_Detector

-A mail detector device that uses an arduino and raspberry pi communicating with eachother serially.
+A mail detector device that uses an arduino and raspberry pi communicating with each other serially.
 The raspberry pi uses the senseHat for detecting movement of the mail slot as well as providing indoor climate conditions.
 The raspberry pi uses a camera to provide images of the mail received.
 The arduino controls power to a 12V LED to help in the image capturing and